baloise/automagic/README.md

 # automagic

-automagic is a platform to for declarative life cycle and configuration management of virtual machines at Baloise.
+automagic was a platform to for declarative life cycle and configuration management of virtual machines at Baloise.
 It allows you to create, change and delete infrastructure, middleware and applications using a declarative GitOps approach. automagic uses git for source code management and Jenkins for CI/CD pipeline automation.

 # Use